Unbanned Bible Publications

 Defending God’s Truth in Church Doctrine and Political History – Renette Vermeulen

-OLD TESTAMENT LAW OR THE FIRST COVENANT WAS THE NATION OF OLD ISRAEL’S WAY TO GOD
+OLD ISRAEL’S NATIONAL, OLD TESTAMENT LAW OR THE FIRST COVENANT, WAS THEIR WAY TO GOD

 The offender will only go free once the verdict and it’s punishment are fully rendered.